 First published in Sunday Times, in The Accidental Tourist column

-Back back at Cape Town airport, as we waited at the conveyor belt for our suitcases ‒ there she was, wrapped in a cellophane shroud, leading the procession of luggage… our eternal Madonna.
+But back at Cape Town airport, as we waited at the conveyor belt for our suitcases, there she appeared, wrapped in a cellophane shroud, leading the procession of luggage… our eternal Madonna.

 3 thoughts on “Some souvenirs are harder to take home than others”

 Ek dink dis my favourite post van jou!
 Love it!

 Hilarious!
 So well written…thanks AK, you made my day.

 LikeLiked by 1 person